dhruvtapasvi/storyvae/Story.md

 number of pca components: 500 \
 intermediate dimension: 2048 \
 number of intermediate layers: 1 \
-latent dimension: 128 \
+latent dimension: 64 \
 batch normalisation, relu activated \
 no fancy initialisation \
 error: MSE with fitted variance \
 Unable to train this one properly due to NaN problems.
-Error seems to be decreasing normally, until it gets to about -650 to -700, then the KL-Divergence just explodes massively.\
+Error seems to be decreasing normally, until it gets to about -650 to -700, then the KL-Divergence just explodes massively.
+So  I trained for 50 epochs before it exploded.\
+The odd resuming training problem also recurred.
+I've got the training history evidence as well for that.\
+See folder "PCAVaeFittedVarianceSmall"

 ## Ideas for improvement